 What Should I Do Immediately After a Highway Crash in Texas?

 First and foremost, focus on your safety.
 If you can, move out of the way of traffic and call 911.
+It is important to document the accident scene by taking photos and gathering evidence, as this information is crucial for police investigations and determining fault.
 Remember that all crashes resulting in injury, death, or more than $1,000 in property damage must be reported to law enforcement.
 Get treatment at a local hospital for your injuries as soon as possible.

 What Is a Car Accident Lawsuit?